Philosophy, curation, and experience.

 As a destination wedding photographer based in Rhodes and Naxos, I provide photography services throughout the Greek islands.
 This includes popular locations like Paros, Sifnos, and Patmos, as well as hidden gems like Folegandros and Antiparos.
 My local knowledge ensures I can navigate the unique lighting and logistics of the Greek islands with ease.

-What is the best time for wedding portraits in Santorini, Naxos or Rhodes?
+When is the best time for wedding portraits in Santorini, Naxos or Rhodes?

 How do you handle the high-contrast light of a Santorini wedding?